Choosing the Best Telescope Mount for Astrophotography

 Top Telescope Mounts for Astrophotography

 For now, I’d like to recommend you go with one of the major telescope brands and consider buying one of the models that are well-known by astrophotographers.
-A lot of the best mounts are discussed in forums such as Cloudy Nights or Stargazer’s Lounge, so go check those discussions out.
+A lot of the best mounts are discussed in forums such as Cloudy Nights2 or Stargazer’s Lounge3, so go check those discussions out.

 I am going to do some detailed research and I will update this page with a selection of the best telescope mounts you can buy.
 Not just in my opinion but what do those who own them say?